tukrong/Tukrong_TicTacToe/README.md

 ### Unsolved Problems

-- Make the layout and design
+- Make the layout and design.

 ## Images